The most anticipated, BunnyCDN DNS is almost there!

 Safety Deletion

-For safety purpose, the system will ask the user to confirm the deletion by typing the domain name.
+For safety purpose, the system ask the user to confirm the deletion by typing the domain name.

 Reference